Rudrakumarpatel/Full-stack-project-springboot-CharApp/README.md

 To start:

 ### Client
+        - npm i
-        - npm install (in the react-client folder)
+nstall (in the react-client folder)
         - npm start

 ### Server